iclc/iclc-templates/2025/README.md

 The templates also include a mandatory technical questionnaire.

 Please complete the full document and render your submission to PDF before uploading.

+## Fonts

+The template archive contains the fonts you need for the papers template.
+The included fonts are licensed under OFL-1.1.

 __________________________________